Dangers of AI in Social Media: The Silent Invasion

 Dangers of AI in Social Media

-This was my first encounter with the eerie power of AI within the landscape of social media.
-Oh, but since then, it has only become sharper, crafted more cleverly, and evolved into something far more sophisticated.
+This was the first time I was experiencing the strange strength of AI in the realm of social media.
+Oh no, since then it has just been honed, cleverer, more evolved into a far more sophisticated thing.
 Nowadays, we need to comprehend the dangers of AI in social media beyond ads tracking conversations.
-It goes much deeper.
-Very discreetly, the algorithms help shape what we see, think, believe, and even vote for.
+It runs even deeper than that.
+The algorithms are very subtle but assist on what we see, think, believe and even vote.

 The Algorithm That Knows You Better Than You Know Yourself

-In the world of social media, the engagement is the name of the game.
-But the secret?
+In the social media, it is all about the engagement.
+Yet the secret?
 The AI.

-Without sounding too technical: AI analyzes everything from likes, shares, and watch time to even milliseconds spent hovering on a post.
-It builds a psychological profile for who we are-or at least who it thinks we are.
+In other words, without getting too technical, AI examines likes, shares, and watch time as well as milliseconds spent hovering over a post.
+It creates a psychological map of what we are-or at least what it supposes us to be.

-Before we know it, the feed becomes an echo chamber where the posts are about whatever we want to see.
+Before we realize it, the feed has turned into an echo chamber with what is in the posts being whatever we feel like seeing.
 It’s familiar, comforting.
 But that’s where the trouble begins.
-You are no longer exploring; you are being served.
+It is no longer your exploration it is catering to you.

 And that’s where it gets interesting: